 Exhaust Gas Recirculation Valve

-An EGR or exhaust gas recirculation valve is used on gasoline and diesel engines to reduce the amount NOx or nitrous of oxides released into the atmosphere.
-When nitrogen and oxygen are combined with high cylinder temperatures this harmful NOx gas is formed.
+An (EGR) or exhaust gas recirculation valve is used on gasoline and diesel engines to reduce the amount of NOx or nitrogen oxides NO, and NO2 released into the atmosphere.
+This harmful gas forms when nitrogen and oxygen combine in high cylinder temperatures.

-The valve remains in the closed position when the engine started, at idle, and at wide open throttle.
-A faulty EGR valve or related component may leave the valve in either the stuck open or stuck closed position.
-The symptoms of a stuck open EGR valve are a rough idle with a lean air fuel mixture.
-The engine will behave as if it had a major vacuum leak.
-The symptoms of a stuck close EGR valve are an engine that has pre-ignition ping and knock.
-This is the result of high cylinder temperatures caused by the lack of the cooling exhaust gas introduced into the chamber by the EGR.
+The valve remains normally closed when the engine starts at idle and wide-open throttle.
+However, a faulty EGR valve or related component may leave the valve stuck in one position.
+A stuck open EGR valve results in a rough idle and a lean air-fuel mixture because the engine now has a major vacuum leak.
+The symptoms of a stuck closed EGR valve are engine pre-ignition, ping, and knock.